globaleaks/whistleblowing-software/documentation/security/ThreatModel.rst

 The Anonymity level is reported on the user interface with the aim to make the user aware of it.
 The Administrator can configure the Anonymity level required for each actor.

-Communication Security Matrix
+Communication security matrix
 =============================
 The security of communication in respect to third parties transmission's monitoring may have different requirements depending on its context of use.

 .. csv-table::
-   "High Security", "The communication is encrypted end-to-end with the GlobaLeaks platform and no third party is in a condition to eavesdrop the communication."
+   "High security", "The communication is encrypted end-to-end with the GlobaLeaks platform and no third party is in a condition to eavesdrop the communication."
-   "Medium Security", "The communication is encrypted end-to-end with the GlobaLeaks platform.
+   "Medium security", "The communication is encrypted end-to-end with the GlobaLeaks platform.
 A third party able to manipulate HTTPS security (e.g., Govt re-issuing TLS cert) is in a condition to eavesdrop the communication.
 If HTTPS security is guaranteed, Monitoring  actor’s communication’s line or the GlobaLeaks platform communication’s line is not possible."
-   "No Security", "The communication is not encrypted at all.
+   "No security", "The communication is not encrypted at all.
 Monitoring the communication’s line of the actor or of the GlobaLeaks platform is possible."

 The following matrix applies the previous definition related to different architectural implementations of GlobaLeaks software:

 .. csv-table::
-   :header: "Communication Security Matrix", "Tor", "HTTPS"
+   :header: "Communication security matrix", "Tor", "HTTPS"

-   "Security Level", "High Security", "Medium Security"
+   "Security Level", "High security", "Medium security"

-Identity Disclosure Matrix
+Identity disclosure matrix
 ==========================
 Regardless from the anonymity matrix, various actors may be in a condition to decide to, or get mandated to disclose or not disclose their identity.

 .. csv-table::

    "Undisclosed", "The actor identity is not disclosed and its disclosure is not likely."
-   "Partially Disclosed (pseudonym)", The actor operate under a pseudonym while interacting with the platform."
+   "Partially disclosed (pseudonym)", The actor operate under a pseudonym while interacting with the platform."
-   "Optionally Disclosed", "The actor’s identity is by default not disclosed, but he is given the chance to disclose it on a voluntary basis (e.g., in some workflow an anonymous tip-off may receive a follow-up, while a formal report with identity disclosed must receive a follow-up)"
+   "Optionally disclosed", "The actor’s identity is by default not disclosed, but he is given the chance to disclose it on a voluntary basis (e.g., in some workflow an anonymous tip-off may receive a follow-up, while a formal report with identity disclosed must receive a follow-up)"
    "Disclosed", "The actor who decided to, or get mandated to, disclose its identity to other actors."

-Identity Disclosure is a highly relevant topic, because even in an Anonymous High Security environment the Identity Disclosure may be an Option for specific whistleblowing initiatives workflows.
+Identity disclosure is a highly relevant topic, because even in an Anonymous High security environment the Identity disclosure may be an Option for specific whistleblowing initiatives workflows.

 If an actor starts dealing with an Anonymity set “Anonymous” and with an “Undisclosed Identity” he can always decide, at a later stage, to disclose their identity.
 The opposite is not possible.
 This is one of the key elements to provide actors’ protection around GlobaLeaks.